- Presentation Opportunities

-Research experiences can add a valuable component to a resume or CV.
-It can help make a student competitive when applying for graduate school and job positions.
-Additionally, the student's mentor and other connections made through networking opportunities can help connect the student to future opportunities and can provide references or even letters of recommendation.
-The skills and experience gained through research can help a student pursue and excel in challenging professional positions in their future career.
+Research experiences are impressive additions to a resume or CV.
+They make a student more competitive when applying for graduate school and jobs, helping them stand out to both graduate school panel and industry professionals.
+Research mentors and new colleagues can help connect students to future opportunities and serve as references or provide letters of recommendation.
+The skills and experiences gained through research help a student excel in challenging positions they undertake in their future.

-From nanoparticles to zebrafish, fossils to cancer cells, tide pools to forests to deserts, centrifuging to scuba diving - the possible study species, systems, and techniques that can go along with a research project are virtually limitless!
-That means that there's something interesting, engaging, and exciting for just about everyone in the research world.
-Research isn't just about results - it's also about the methods, and that can often be an invaluable and enjoyable experience, and can add immensely to a student's personal, unique story. become an expert
+From nanoparticles to zebrafish, ancient texts to cancer cells, tide pools to deserts, archiving to scuba diving - the possible experiences that can go along with a research or creative project are virtually limitless.
+That means that there's something interesting, engaging, and exciting for just about everyone.
+This experience will add to your own unique story as you get the chance to become an expert in something you love!

 Critical thinking and problem solving skills